 - They enjoy the power

-- They are insecure
+- They are insecure or lack social skills

 - They are prejudiced

 - They are jealous

-- They are emotionally neglected
+- They are emotionally neglected or victims of abuse or bullying themselves

 THE OCCASIONAL BULLY

 The occasional bully can display kinder aspects of their character, but does resort to bullying when it suits.
 These bullies do share some of the same traits, but are difficult to classify because the bullying behaviour is not consistent and is often precipitated by some sort of crisis or by the bully 'having a bad day'.
 These children and young people can also be quite charming but often they: